 Experience a Swedish summer evening at its best!
 Enjoy a half-hour cruise in the largest archipelago in the world, followed by authentic local cuisine served in a peaceful forested setting on the shores of the Baltic Sea.

 When the Vasa was launched in 1628, it was arguably the world's most powerful warship.
 Bristling with 64 cannon and carrying some 300 men, it was built to strike the fear of God into the enemy.
 Unfortunately, it sank on its maiden voyage.
-Raised from Stockholm harbour in 1961, this grand galleon remains almost wholly preserved, along with 700 wooden sculptures and ornaments.
-Your visit will provide a unique insight into early shipbuilding techniques and everyday life on board a 17c naval vessel.
+Raised from Stockholm harbor in 1961, this grand galleon remains almost wholly preserved, along with 700 wooden sculptures and ornaments.
+Your visit will provide a unique insight into early shipbuilding techniques and everyday life on board a 17th century naval vessel.

 Take a guided tour around one of the most exciting new exhibits in Stockholm, dedicated to this iconic band.
 This is no ordinary museum though, you'll get to experience what it's like to be the 5th member of Abba.
 You'll also see their costumes, gold records and memorabilia.

 Sweden’s world famous painter, Carl Larsson, lived and worked in his traditional country home which is today a constant source of inspiration for modern designers.
 This remarkably intact time capsule showcases the art and family life of a beloved artist.

 Be transported back in time to the 1994 Winter Olympics while riding the chair lift to the top of the Lillehammer Ski Jump!
 Later, meet a local storyteller at the historic Lillehammer Brewery where we're hear about the local brewing techniques and receive a guided tasting of their specialty craft beer.
 Then, we'll enjoy a casual dinner made from locally-sourced produce.